FIWARE/tutorials.Linked-Data/README.md

 > ― Malcolm Gladwell, The Tipping Point

-The introduction to FIWARE [Getting Started tutorial](https://github.com/FIWARE/tutorials.Getting-Started) introduced the [NGSI v2](https://fiware.github.io/specifications/OpenAPI/ngsiv2) interface that is commonly used to create and manipulate context data entities.
-An evolution of that interface has created a supplementary specification called [NGSI-LD](https://forge.etsi.org/swagger/ui/?url=https://forge.etsi.org/rep/NGSI-LD/NGSI-LD/raw/master/spec/updated/generated/full_api.json) as a mechanism to enhance context data entities through adding the concept of **linked data**.
+The introduction to FIWARE [Getting Started tutorial](https://github.com/FIWARE/tutorials.Getting-Started) introduced the [NGSI v2](https://fiware.github.io/specifications/OpenAPI/ngsiv2) JSON-based interface that is commonly used to create and manipulate context data entities.
+An evolution of that interface has created a supplementary specification called [NGSI-LD](https://forge.etsi.org/swagger/ui/?url=https://forge.etsi.org/rep/NGSI-LD/NGSI-LD/raw/master/spec/updated/generated/full_api.json) as a mechanism to enhance context data entities through adding the concept of **linked data**using JSON-LD.
 This tutorial will introduce the background of the ideas behind the new interface and compare and contrast how to create and manipulate data entities as linked data.